ChamuMutezva/scoot-multi-page-website/README.md

 ### Useful resources

+- [accessibility](https://a11y-101.com/development/icons-and-links) - making anchor list accessible when there is a decorative element.
+Use a span that is visually hidden but can be read by screen readers.
 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.